zwets/zwets.github.io/_posts/2016-02-03-the-automator.md

 > The first time around explore, the second time recognise repetition, the third time automate.

-Much of what I keep in my [public repositories](https://github.com/zwets) are shell scripts wrapping tedious, error-prone, or repetitious operations, that I think may be useful to others[^1].
+Much of what I keep in my [public repositories](https://github.com/zwets) are shell scripts wrapping tedious, error-prone, or repetitious operations.
+I initially wrote these for my own use, but I've tried to make them useful for others[^1].
 They are operationalised documentation.
 When you need to keep notes anyway[^2], it pays to put in the extra effort to condense all NTK into an executable script.
 It's like having unit tests for your notes.

 ###### Footnotes